 Do Cats Wear Braces?

 You laugh, but some cats actually do have to wear braces.
 This is only in the case of severe oral malformations.
 This is most common in Persian cats who have saber-like canine projections.
 Braces may also be used when a cat has an uneven bite, causing the canines to protrude at odd angles.
-This is a problem if it impairs the cat from eating or drinking normally.
+This is a problem if it usually impairs the cat from eating or drinking.

 Do Cat Teeth Need to Be Extracted?